dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-bulk.md

 1. From/To *App* To/From *Dapr*.
 2. From/To *Dapr* To/From *Pubsub Broker*.

-And, these are the opportunities where optimization is possible for multiple Single calls v/s Bulk.
-Here, optimization means that Bulk calls are sent, which reduce number of overall calls and thus increased throughput ad better latency.
+These are the opportunities where optimization is possible.
+When optimized, a Bulk requests are, which reduce number of overall calls and thus increase throughput and provide better latency.

 On enabling Bulk Publish and/or Bulk Subscribe, Point 1 i.e. From/To *App* To/From *Dapr* is optimized for All components (depending on whether either one of Bulk Publish/ Bulk Subscribe OR Both are enabled).